epam-python-courses-7-bsu/FinalTaskRssParser/final_task/README.md

 ##Description and Functions
 ```
 usage: rss_reader.py [-h] [--limit LIMIT] [--version] [--json] [--verbose]
-                     [--date DATE] [--to-pdf] [--to-]
+                     [--date DATE] [--to_pdf TO_PDF] [--to_epub TO_EPUB]
                      [source]

 Pure Python command-line RSS reader.

 positional arguments:
   source             RSS URL

 optional arguments:
   -h, --help         show this help message and exit
   --limit LIMIT      Limit news topics if this parameter provided
   --version          Print version info
   --json             Print result as JSON in stdout
   --verbose          Outputs verbose status messages
   --date DATE        Return news from cache with that date.
-  --to-pdf       Conversion of news in the pdf format.
+  --to_pdf TO_PDF    Conversion of news in the pdf format.
-  --to-          Conversion of news in the ___ format.
+  --to_epub TO_EPUB  Conversion of news in the ___ format.
 ```

 To run the program from the command line, you must write the file name and string with URL-address of news site.